 Ideal Sun Conditions:

 Daffodils are the most notable of the spring bulbs.
 Reliable from year to year, daffodils can be depended upon to bloom even when faced with late season blizzards and are unpalatable to deer and squirrels.
-Daffodils aren't too particular about soil, but do better in amended soil, planted about 4 inches deep in November and December.
+Daffodils aren't too particular about soil, but do better in amended soil, planted about 4 inches deep in October to December.
 Typical bloom times are February through April, depending on the variety, and there are thousands of varieties to choose from.
-The genus Narcissus is a member of the Amaryllis family and is so large, it's divided into twelve divisions or classifications recognized by the American Daffodil Society and the Royal Horticultural Society.
+The genus Narcissus is a member of the Amaryllis family and is so large, it's divided into thirteen divisions or classifications recognized by the American Daffodil Society and the Royal Horticultural Society.
 Typical colors are yellow, gold, white, cream, peach, pink and yellow-orange either solidly or in combination.

 A good daffodil bulb size are the #2 double-nose or bedding size, (#1 is for exhibition growing) or #3 rounds for landscape naturalizing.
 Acutal bulb sizes vary from the largest trumpet daffodil at 16-20 cm. down to the miniatures, as small as 7-8 cm.
 Choose daffodil varieties by desired size, color and bloom time.
 There are daffodils for every landscape plan.
 In the Texas Panhandle, I find it best to choose later blooming varieties to try to avoid early emergence and damage by late snows (often they will still bloom even lying flat), or hedge all bets and choose a number of varieties that bloom early, mid and late spring.
-With over 40,000 named varieties, choose what catches your fancy and pocketbook.
-Daffodils of the tazetta, jonquilla, cyclamineus, triandus, miniature and poeticus classifications will generally come back year to year with proper care.
+With over 30,000 registered varieties, choose what catches your fancy and pocketbook.
+Daffodils of the large and small-cupped, doubles, tazetta, jonquilla, cyclamineus, triandus, miniature and poeticus classifications will generally come back year to year with proper care.

 Use in Garden